Does your Chihuahua run away the second you pull out the nail clippers?

 If you just got a dog and you have no idea how to cut Chihuahua nails, it can be a little daunting.
 It might seem easier to pay a groomer to cut them instead.

-However, if you want to save money, and save yourself from a potentially traumatizing trip to the groomers, this guide is for you!
+However, if you want to save money, and save yourself from a potentially traumatizing trip to the groomer, this guide is for you!

-Handling your Chihuahua’s primal claws might seem like a Herculean task, but with little patience and practice, you too can become a pro trimming your Chihuahua’s nails from the comfort of your own home!
+With a little patience and practice, you too can become a pro trimming your Chihuahua’s nails from the comfort of your own home!

 After reading this post, you will be able to trim your Chihuahua’s nails like a champ!